liang121900/cs56-utilities-cryptography/README.md

 2. Now, you can generate random keys.
 3. A new GUI has been added, which have one big input text area and output text area, four seperate key input areas.
 4. Now, you can look at the javadoc on website.

--The keys and ciphered text will be saved to a file, default named output.txt.
+5. The keys and ciphered text will be saved to a file, default named output.txt.

--You can decide where the output file will be saved
+6. You can decide where the output file will be saved

--The methods of anonymous ActionListener class are factored out to a class called GUIActionMethid.
+7. The methods of anonymous ActionListener class are factored out to a class called GUIActionMethid.

--The lambda function has been used on implementing anonymous ActionListener.
+8. The lambda function has been used on implementing anonymous ActionListener.

--You get another window for all ciphers.
+9. You get another window for all ciphers.
 The class AllCipherGUI is for that window.

--If you want to modify or add new function for each widget, for example, to edit error message, you may look at the GUIActionMethod class.
+10. If you want to modify or add new function for each widget, for example, to edit error message, you may look at the GUIActionMethod class.

--If you want to add new widget or modify the GUI, you may look at the CryptographyGUI class or AllCipherGUI classes.
+11. If you want to add new widget or modify the GUI, you may look at the CryptographyGUI class or AllCipherGUI classes.

--If you want to edit or add algorithm for ciphers, you may look at the classes AffineCipher, ShiftCipher...
+12. If you want to edit or add algorithm for ciphers, you may look at the classes AffineCipher, ShiftCipher...